 Plant watering is often the hardest subject to teach.
-Overwatering, underwatering or getting it just right can be as hard as Goldilocks finding the right bed.
-The best time to water plants cannot be set by the calendar or clock, so let’s see when it is.
+Overwatering, underwatering, or getting it just right can be as hard as Goldilocks finding the right bed.
+But worry not, we’ve got you covered!
+This article contains the answer to your question and info on when is the best time to water your plants, what type of water to use, and how to avoid overwatering your plants!

 Let’s start with some basics.
 Not all water is created equally and some may not be as beneficial to your plants as others.
 There are many options available: rainwater, bottled spring water, tap water, and distilled water, just to name a few.